Axel-ex/SEAME-ADS-Autonomous-lane-detection-24-25/lane_keeping_ws/README.md

-# ROS2 Lane Detection and Motion Control System
+# ROS2 Lane keeping workspace

 ## Overview
 This ROS2-based system runs on a Jetson Nano and processes camera input to detect lane markings and control vehicle motion accordingly.
 The system consists of multiple nodes that handle image capture, lane detection, motion control, and visualization.